OmriBaso/DLLicous-MaliciousDLL/README.md

 **Usage**

-Usage is pretty simple just run the command with Python3
+Usage is pretty simple just run the scripy with Python3 or " .\DLLicous.py "

 and the script will prompt you for everything you ned